tsawler/go-course/readme.md

 # Go Course - Lecture 7

-Switching routers and adding middleware
+Switching routers, using packages, and adding middleware.